Marker Logo

 this page online

 Location.
 30° 17.077′ N, 97° 40.828′ W. Marker is in Austin, Texas, in Travis County.
 It is in MLK-183.
-Marker is on Heflin Lane east of East Martin Luther King, Jr. Boulevard, on the right when traveling east.
+It is on Heflin Lane east of East Martin Luther King, Jr. Boulevard, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 4805 Heflin Lane, Austin TX 78721, United States of America.
 Touch for directions.

 First Colored Baptist Church image.
 Click for full size.

-Photographed By Keith Peterson, May 31, 2011
+Photographed by Keith Peterson, May 31, 2011

 2. First Colored Baptist Church